500+ Steps to Becoming a Profitable, Happy, Efficient Law Office (1997)

 The accompanying CD-Rom to The ABA Guide to Lawyer Trust Accounts.
 This CD-Rom contains the forms from Lawyer Trust Accounts.
 The forms are in Microsoft Word format and Adobe Portable Document Format (PDF).

-The Lawyer’s Guide to Increasing Revenue (2011) (Table of Contents)
+The Lawyer's Guide to Financial Planning (2014) (Table of Contents)

 The Lawyer’s Guide to Modern Payment Methods (2007) (Table of Contents)